Russell W Giannetta

 Our group is engaged in a number of experiments to understand both the normal state and superconducting behavior of newly discovered electronic materials.
 Among the systems we study are copper oxide, iron-pnictide and organic superconductors.
 One feature common to all superconductors is the ability to screen out an applied magnetic field, a property known as the Meissner effect.
 The degree to which any superconductor performs this task is determined by its London penetration depth.
 Our lab employs a high sensitivity, low temperature electronic oscillator technique.
 It allows us to measure the penetration in tiny single crystals with a precision approaching 0.1 nm.
 By studying how the penetration depth changes with temperature, magnetic field and chemical composition, we can understand the structure of the superconducting energy gap function in momentum space.
 Using this approach we have studied d-wave pairing, surface Andreev bound states, superconductivity-induced into normal metal layers, vortex motion, the coexistence of superconductivity with magnetism, the existence of multiple energy gaps, and electronic phase separation.
 We are currently doing penetration depth measurements in several different iron-based superconductors where the Cooper pairing state appears to involve multiple Fermi surfaces.
 We are also refining a technique to measure the "absolute" penetration depth in sub-millimeter sized single crystals.
 These experiments utilize cryogenics down to 0.3 Kelvin, thin film growth and characterization, focused ion beam measurements, and high stability radio frequency methods.

 Nuclear magnetic resonance is our second major thrust.
-We are collaborating with Professor C.P.
+Until the time of his death, I collaborated closely with Professor C.P.
 Slichter to perform NMR experiments in several different quasi-two dimensional organic superconductors.
 These materials are strongly correlated electronic systems exhibiting antiferromagnetism, unconventional superconductivity, and possibly a quantum spin liquid phase.
 NMR is being used to study the unusual "pseudo-gapped" phase above the superconducting transition temperature, to search for the existence of vortex excitations in the normal state, and to look for the motion of spin and charge density waves.
 Some experiments use straightforward pulse sequences to obtain spin-lattice relaxation, Knight shift, and homogeneous linewidth.
 Others involve more elaborate sequences to permit "coherent averaging" and other forms of manipulation of the spin Hamiltonian.
 We are also working on microcoil techniques to permit NMR measurements on very small single crystals at cryogenic temperatures.

 - American Physical Society Fellow (2007)